History of passwords: Where does the password come from?

 The Roman system seems far more effective than the depiction of military security in medieval Denmark found in Shakespeare’s Hamlet, where “Long live the king!” is the password which identifies the guard arriving to stand the next watch.
 This surely belongs alongside “QWERTY1234” on any list of easily guessed passwords.
 But this fictional account of lax password security pales in comparison to a true story from America’s Cold War era.

-In 2004, Dr. Bruce G. Blair, a former Minuteman officer, revealed that in the 1970s, American commanders set an 8-digit code for opening the locking panel on the launch silos of Minuteman nuclear missiles.
-So far, so good – but in fact the password for EVERY silo was 00000000.
-The reasoning was that the biggest risk was not an unauthorized missile launch, but not being able to launch them quickly enough if there were interruptions in lines of communication during a Soviet attack.
-Keeping this in mind, the already weak password was also printed on the launch checklists and was therefore accessible even to civilian contractors.
+Dr. Bruce G. Blair, a former Minuteman officer, revealed that in the 1970s, the 8-digit code for opening the locking panel on the launch silos of Minuteman nuclear missiles was 00000000 for EVERY silo.
+The reasoning was that the biggest risk was not an unauthorized missile launch, but not being able to launch them quickly enough if communications broke down during an attack.
 Viewed through the lens of today’s concerns with password security, this seems shockingly negligent.

-The advance of computers in the 1960s fundamentally changed the use of passwords.
-While passwords had previously been used primarily for military purposes, they gradually became a common part of people’s everyday lives.
+The 1960s marked a fundamental change in the way we use passwords.
+Formerly used primarily for military purposes, the advance of computers meant that passwords gradually became a common part of people’s everyday lives.

 Not surprisingly, it did not take long for the first password hackers to make their appearance.
 Just two years later, the first security vulnerabilities were discovered: the passwords were stored as simple text files.
 A doctoral student who wanted more time on the shared computer was able to print out the system’s password file and used the “borrowed” login credentials to log in under different names so he could keep working on his own project.

-Ironically this system that forced people to use random strings of numbers and letters as passwords, have a different password for each account, and change them regularly actually led to LESS secure passwords – remembering multiple strong passwords is just too hard, and many people revert to “Password123!” or rotating through their pets’ names.
+Ironically, a system that forced people to use random strings of numbers and letters as passwords, have a different one for each account, and change them regularly actually led to LESS secure passwords!
+Here’s why: Remembering multiple strong passwords is just too hard, and many people revert to “Password123!” or rotating through their pets’ names.
 (Which unfortunately plays right into the hackers’ hands.)
-To be fair, the NIST research that led to the recommendation was conducted in the 1980s, so it could not anticipate today’s world of multiple devices and online accounts that forces the average person to manage around 100 passwords.

 Future of the password

-The history of the password shows us that all an attacker needs to do gain access to a castle or to a computer is to get their hands on the right code.
+Whether a castle or a computer, the history of the password shows us that all an attacker needs to do to gain access is get their hands on the right code.
 In most cases, this makes the password the weakest link in the cybersecurity chain.
-The 2017 Verizon Data Breach Investigation Report showed that 81 percent of data breaches resulted from stolen or compromised passwords.
-Which in turn has had many experts calling for an end to the password.
-From two-factor authentication to security certificates stored on devices, recent years have seen many attempts to bridge this potential security gap.
+This has led many experts to rethink the password.
+From one-time passwords and two-factor authentication to security certificates stored on devices, recent years have seen many attempts to bridge this potential security gap.

 The next step in this evolution seems to be the move toward biometric identity authentication, which relies on analyzing an individual’s unique physical characteristics.
 The newest generations of smartphones have taken fingerprint and facial recognition technology – once found only in top-secret military installations – and put it into everyone’s pocket, literally.
 This solution is far easier to use than passwords, eliminating the need to remember long strings of characters and numbers.